 When using this option, the tool finds the time step needed to achieve a specified Courant number for each h-point.
-This option can be used to find an appropriate time step for a stable simulation or identify parts of the model net-
+This option can be used to find an appropriate time step for a stable simulation or identify parts of the model network that should be streamlined to enable a stable simulation at a longer time step.